unoplatform/workshops/uno-bootcamp/modules/01-Introduction-to-Uno/README.md

 ### Uno.UI

 This is the main part of Uno.UI.
-Not only it contains implementation of controls on all supported platforms, but also a code generator and even a _code analyzer_ to help developers when they are using it.
+It not only contains implementation of controls on all supported platforms, but also a code generator and even a _code analyzer_ to help developers when they are using it.

 [Sources][uno-ui-sources] /
 [Documentation][uno-ui-docs]

 ### Uno.UniversalImageLoader

-This is the binding for the excellent nostra13's [`UniversalImageLoader`](https://github.com/nostra13/Android-Universal-Image-Loader) to improve the performance of image loading on Android.
+This is the Xamarin.Android binding library for the excellent nostra13's [`UniversalImageLoader`](https://github.com/nostra13/Android-Universal-Image-Loader) to improve the performance of image loading on Android.

 The usage of this package is optional, but there's no good reason to remove it except if you want to implement your own image loader.